 Online guides or forums |

 Aura’s customer support options are fine.
-If you require any assistance with your identity being stolen, there’s a phone number and remediation specialists.
+If you require assistance with identity theft, there’s a phone number and remediation specialists available.

 If you need support, the chat is available 24/7 with the automated assistant.
-If you need to talk with a live support specialist, you’ll have to go through the live chat options first and then call the support team.
+If you need to speak with a live support specialist, you’ll first need to use the live chat options and then call the support team.
 Live specialist chat support is available from 9 a.m. to 6 p.m.
 EST.

 Top alternatives